NiklasKaulfers/AWSLambdaToDo/readMe.md

 each lambda also has full permissions for DynamoDB

 ## Implementation
+add .env in to-do-lambda, syntax in Environment Variables\
 compile files\
 setup dynamo db table according to table design\
 set up an IAM roles with those permissions: